The Hard Part of AI Agents Isn't the Model

 Orchestration

-An AI agent that performs a multi-step task - researching a topic, analyzing data, drafting a report, requesting approval - is a workflow.
+An agent that performs a multi-step task (researching a topic, analyzing data, drafting a report, requesting approval) is a workflow.
 It has steps.
 Steps have dependencies.
-Some steps can run in parallel.
+Some run in parallel.
 Some must run sequentially.
-Some steps depend on the output of previous steps.

-The workflow engine provides exactly what the agent needs: step management, dependency resolution, parallel execution, and durable state that survives process restarts.
-Building this from scratch for every AI agent is waste.
+Agent workflows look exactly the same.
+A workflow engine already provides everything the agent needs: step management, dependency resolution, parallel execution, and durable state that survives process restarts.

 State Management